Macadamia

 The pruning season starts in July

 Pruning at the right time lets the tree heal well and channel its energy towards new growth and nut formation.
-It is a calendar decision made with the same patience that guides every step of cultivation on the farm.
+Cuts are made with clean, sharp tools, at angles that let water run off without pooling, and we avoid pruning the same tree too heavily in a single year so it is not weakened.
+It is a calendar decision made with the same patience that guides every step of cultivation on the farm, where every agricultural task is scheduled according to what the tree asks for and not according to the urgency of the human calendar.

 Healthy, well-lit and productive trees

 Pruning serves several purposes at once.
-It removes old, diseased or poorly placed branches, opens the canopy so light and air can circulate, and gives the tree a balanced structure that makes nut harvesting easier.
+It removes old, diseased or poorly placed branches, opens the canopy so light and air can circulate, balances the height to make ground harvesting easier, and gives the tree an open structure that reduces humidity trapped between the leaves and, with it, the risk of fungi and disease.
+In young trees pruning is formative, while in adult trees it becomes a maintenance pruning focused on health and production.

-A well-pruned tree is a healthier tree: it produces more evenly, resists pests better and makes better use of the volcanic soil's nutrients.
+A well-pruned tree is a healthier tree: it produces more evenly, resists pests better, makes better use of the volcanic soil's nutrients and welcomes the pollinators that ensure better nut set.
 It is a long-term investment, consistent with a farm that thinks in generations, not seasons.
+The removed branches are not wasted: they go into the farm's composting programme and return to the soil as organic matter, closing the nutrient cycle between the tree, the land and the crop.

 In Numbers